 It may seem obvious to many of you, but the issue of water is a big one, especially when planning for an off road, remote camping experience.
 Whether you are a novice camper going on a remote adventure for the first time, or an avid camper seeking an extended stay off the grid, it's important to be strategic about water access and storage.

 When you consider packing water for a remote camping adventure, you can't just think about what you might consume over your time out boondocking.
 You also have to consider what you need for washing hands, washing dishes, cleaning gear, taking a shower (if that is important to you), and most importantly, ensuring your campfire is dead out.
 If you are not going to be camping near a water source, which is the case for many of the rural, remote, Arizona off road adventure destinations, packing in water is the only solution.

 Fortunately, Pin Drop Travel Trailers makes porting water easy with some simple accessories that are included in the design as well as some optional upgrades that can be added during production upon request.
 For example, all Pin Drop models include a 12-gallon fresh water tank.
-With the additional inclusion of the Road Shower 4 and the two fender racks holding one 5-gallon can each, the Pin Drop can hold nearly 30 gallons of fresh water.
+With the additional inclusion of the 2 10-gallon roof top tanks, and the two fender racks holding one 5-gallon can each, the Pin Drop can hold nearly 42 gallons of fresh water.
 Each of our small batch Pin Drop Travel Trailers, which are made in Arizona, are prefabricated for adding gear and accessories after your final purchase, making it possible to upgrade your micro camper at a later date.

 Fresh Water Tank